 Speech Audiometry Speech audiometry evaluates the ability to hear and to understand words at various sound levels.
 This test is used to confirm the audiogram and may help determine how much a person may benefit from wearing hearing aids.

 Your hearing test results explained After the hearing test has been completed, we will explain the results to you and give you our recommendations on the most appropriate course of action.
-If hearing aids recommended, we can discuss the most appropriate solution for your individual needs, taking into consideration your hearing loss, lifestyle and budget.
+If hearing aids are recommended, we can discuss the most appropriate solution for your individual needs, taking into consideration your hearing loss, lifestyle and budget.